WFT camp observations: Roster trimmed — and it’s beginning to feel a lot like regular season

 “It’s all about how they play,” he said.

 On Wednesday night, two-way MLB sensation Shohei Ohtani will pitch for the Angels in Baltimore against the Orioles.
-Rivera believes the NFL could have an equivalent to the Los Angeles star — he noted defensive ends Chase Young and Montez Sweat could probably play tight end — but the time commitment and injury risk of two premier positions is too great.
+Rivera said he believes the NFL could have an equivalent to the Los Angeles star — he noted defensive ends Chase Young and Montez Sweat could probably play tight end — but the time commitment and injury risk of two premier positions is too great.

 The most recent was Patrick Ricard, who played fullback and defensive end for Baltimore from 2017 to 2019 but shifted exclusively to offense in 2020.